OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 Try adding data into the data fields below.
 Then change some data fields, and observe which hash values change as well.
+To be clear: An "earlier" block is to the left in the diagram, and is being pointed at by the "later" block immediately to its right.
+The leftmost block is the "first" block in the Blockchain.
+We somewhat arbitrarily give it a "previous" hash code of all zeros.

 .. _BlockchainExample:

 .. avembed:: AV/Blockchain/BlockchainExample.html pe
    :long_name: Blockchain Example

-This is how a blockchain is "secure".
+Here is how a blockchain is "secure":
 We cannot change the data in an earlier block in the chain without causing an inconsistency in the values of the blocks that come after.
 If you hold the hash to the right-most block, then nothing in any part of the blockchain can be altered without your knowledge, because doing so will make your hash no longer match with the blockchain.
+Changing the data in the rightmost block obviously changes the hash for that block (and you know that it has been changed if you are holding a copy of the what was the hash code before the change).
+But also, changing any other block in the chain will also change the hash code of the rightmost block (by the cascading change in hash codes that moves to the right from whever the data gets changed).
+You should try this out in the widget to make sure that you understand.

+This explains everything that there is to know about an actual blockchain, though there is a lot more to know about how blockchains are useful for real applications.

-This next example shows a simple version of how a block might look in a cryptocurrency like Bitcoin.
+This next example shows a simplified version of how a block might look in a cryptocurrency like Bitcoin.
 The key idea added here is the box labled "Nonce".
 The purpose of the nonce is to work with the data in the rest of the block to cause the hash value to have some property, typically that it